rowandey/cs361-final/README.md

 ## CHANGELOG
-Changed "j" to json
+**Changes are roughly in order, bottom being the most recent** Changed "j" to json
 Changed "tsj" to track_segment_json
 Changed several names in main()
 Made names more consistant
+Improved get_track_json
+Changed "type" to be "icon" in Waypoint because why wasn't it before

 ## GIS Tool